BACKPACKING IN VIETNAM:

 - Nha Trang – a beach destination which not only backpacker enjoys but also family travellers and newly wed couples too

-- Mui Ne – is a great place to go kitesurfing for its strong waves on the shore but very good wind for all wind and water sports
+- Mui Ne – is a great place to go kitesurfing for its strong waves on the shore but very good wind for all wind and water sports - check where to stay in Mui Ne or how to get to Mui Ne from Ho Chi Minh City

 - Ho Chi Minh City – or also known as Saigon, which carries a lot of history but at the same time is the rebellious side of Vietnam.
 From Ho Chi Minh, you can get to Mui Ne, here are your options.